National Preparedness Month Should Include Your Pets!

 • Cat litter pan if it applies

-• Current Vet records and vaccination proof as well as any medication that your pet may need
+• Current Vet records and vaccination proof, as well as any medication that your pet may need

 • Current photo of pet in case of separation